 Dorchester real estate guide & listings for sale

-Dorchester is quiet overall, as there isn't a lot of street noise or city clamour - however some parts can be quite loud, especially closer to the railway line.
+Dorchester is quiet, as the streets are tranquil - however some areas can be quite noisy, especially closer to the railway line.